-The sector's focus continues to be directed toward liquidity and duration differences between a given bank's assets (loans, securities) and liabilities (deposits and term funding).
+The sector's focus continues to be directed toward liquidity and the forward yield curve dynamics.
 In addition to liquidity, we believe another key risk to banking health is the status of loan quality.
 Banks carry significant exposure to commercial real estate (CRE), which is experiencing significant secular (post Covid) and cyclical challenges.
 As this economic cycle potentially turns, asset quality will need to be watched closely.

-Future income statement pressure will come from continued labor cost pressures, but this is being offset by improved tech driven efficiencies and generally better overall operation of the businesses by management.
-The sector was led by consumer finance, insurance, banks, and financial services - all up between 12%-18%.
-Mortgage REITs was the only industry that posted negative returns at -1.2%.
+Future income statement pressure will also come from continued labor cost pressures, but this is being offset by improved tech driven efficiencies and generally better overall operation of the businesses by management.
+For the quarter, the sector was led by banks (the only industry in positive territory).
+Insurance and financial services were the worst performers.

-- Overall, the large money center, consumer finance, and superregional banks are significantly better positioned today than they were in 2008-2009 financial crisis across a broad range of balance sheet, capital, and risk management metrics. - Valuations in the sector have normalized.
-Tailwinds for future earnings growth will be primarily driven by solid revenue trends and credit controls; stabilizing net interest margins; ongoing expansion of their fee-based business opportunities; and continued efficiency improvements through better use of technology.

-- Global alternative asset management business models have attractive valuations, especially given their strong recurring revenue businesses and consistent ability to raise fee-based assets to fund their ongoing deal-making activity along with optimizing their spread-based revenue streams. - Fundamentals for P&C insurance companies are solid (driven by favorable pricing dynamics) and valuations remain attractive.
+- Overall, the large money center, consumer finance, and superregional banks are significantly better positioned today than they were in the 2008-2009 financial crisis across a broad range of balance sheet, capital, and risk management metrics. - Valuations in the sector have normalized.
+We believe that tailwinds for future earnings growth will be primarily driven by solid revenue trends and credit controls; stabilizing net interest margins; ongoing expansion of their fee-based business opportunities; and continued efficiency improvements through better use of technology. - Global alternative asset management business models have attractive valuations, especially given their strong recurring revenue businesses and consistent ability to raise fee-based assets to fund their ongoing deal-making activity along with optimizing their spread-based revenue streams. - Fundamentals for P&C insurance companies are solid (driven by favorable pricing dynamics) and valuations remain attractive.
 This industry group continues to be a defensive safe-haven for investors. - Secular growth companies with defensive attributes (low leverage rates, asset light models, sustainable, high margin, and high free cash flow businesses) continue to attract investors looking for both quality and durability of growth.
 Several digital payment and financial technology companies meet these criteria.